Need to Talk?

 Reviews and Ending sessions

 Part of the therapy process involves regular reviews between yourself and your therapist.
-This is to ensure that work is progressing and that you are still getting what you need from the sessions.
+This is to ensure that work is progressing and you are still getting what you need from the sessions.
 All therapy comes to an end at some point.
 Regular reviews help with appropriately planned endings as this is an important part of the therapy journey.

 Technical Difficulties

-If technical difficulties are experienced, for example, computer or internet breakdown we will undertake to contact each other via text (SMS) message so that an alternative session can be made.
+If technical difficulties are experienced, for example, a computer or internet breakdown we will undertake to contact each other via text (SMS) message so that an alternative session can be made.

 Confidentiality, anonymity, and breeching